1Password/for-open-source/README.md

 ### PKIjs
 PKIjs is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
 It is built on WebCrypto (Web Cryptography API) and requires no plug-ins.
 [Link to project](https://github.com/PeculiarVentures/PKI.js)

+### Express Gateway
+Express Gateway is an API Gateway that sits at the heart of any microservices architecture, regardless of what language or platform you're using.
+Express Gateway secures your microservices and exposes them through APIs using Node.js, ExpressJS and Express middleware.
+Developing microservices, orchestrating and managing them now can be done insanely fast all on one seamless platform without having to introduce additional infrastructure.
+[Link to project](https://express-gateway.io/)